SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

    when the function or method that returns a value is called without using its result.

+``GKInspectable``
+    Apply this attribute to expose a custom GameplayKit component property to the SpriteKit editor UI.

+..
+See also <rdar://problem/27287369> Document @GKInspectable attribute which we will want to link to, once it's written.

 ``objc``
     Apply this attribute to any declaration that can be represented in Objective-C--- for example, non-nested classes, protocols,